unm-digital-futures/digital-history-review/docs/essays/la-curandera-y-su-jardin.md

   src="images/la_curandera_4.png.jpg"
 %}

-{% include aside.html
-  class="pullquote"
-  text="The structure is a celebration of plants with healing capabilities."
-  %}

 The inspiration for the sculpture comes from the book "Bless Me, Ultima".
 The book is based on a Curandera, just like in the sculpture, she is asked for spiritual help.
 Curanderas are only available through "word-of-mouth".
 This is what happens in the book.
 When the book was adapted into a film, it was filmed entirely in New Mexico.
  {% include aside.html